 Step One: Get Ivory Soap

-The first thing I did was order this 3-pack of soap on Amazon for under $5, because if I can avoid driving to the store, I will. (affiliate link) I also wanted to have a couple extra bars so we could do it more than once and compare different blob effects.
+The first thing I did was order a 3-pack of soap on Amazon for under $5, because if I can avoid driving to the store, I will.
+I also wanted to have a couple extra bars so we could do it more than once and compare different blob effects.

 Step Two: Stick Soap in Microwave